PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 1. `selected_ids`, the final candidate beam search function selected for the next step.
 2. `selected_scores`, the scores for the candidates.
 3. `generated_scores`, the updated scores for each prefixes (with the new candidates appended).

+## Introducing the LoD-based `Pack` and `Unpack` methods in `TensorArray`
+The `selected_ids`, `selected_scores` and `generated_scores` are LoDTensors,
+and they exist in each time step, so it is natural to store them in arrays.

+Currently, PaddlePaddle has a module called `TensorArray` which can store an array of tensors, the results of beam search are better to store in a `TensorArray`.

+The `Pack` and `UnPack` in `TensorArray` are used to package tensors in the array to a `LoDTensor` or split the `LoDTensor` to an array of tensors.
+It needs some extensions to support pack or unpack an array of `LoDTensors`.

 ## Appendik
 Let's validate the logic with some simple data, assuming that there are 3 sentences to translate